grz0zrg/wui/README.md

 It was not built to target mobile devices but it support touch events and the demo work ok with Safari on the IPad.

+Good for single page apps, experiments and the like. (caution: for serious usage it is usable but *may* be tricky)

 ####Demo
 - [Demo](http://grz0zrg.github.io/wui-demo/)
 <br/>